markkolich/blog/README.md

     blog:1.0-SNAPSHOT> gen-idea

-Import the resulting project into your nearest IntelliJ IDEA instance.
+Open the resulting project using your favorite IntelliJ IDEA instance.

 ## Licensing